 Using color only barrier

-Problem: “When I select a color choice there is nothing to help me differentiate between the colors.”
+Barrier: “When I select a color choice there is nothing to help me differentiate between the colors.”

 Works well: “Color choices are shown with a descriptive name.
 The good sites have a link to a slightly longer description of the color.”